JCMexplains/writing-for-success-2023/textbook.md

 the guidelines provided above to format any entries for periodicals and other shorter print sources that you were unable to finish earlier.

-### Online Sources: Dois And Urls
+### Online Sources: DOIs And URLs

 A *URL* (uniform resource locater) is the official name for a "link": what you type in your browser to go to a webpage.

 URLs often change, so more and more, groups like the APA prefer you to include something called a *DOI*: a "digital object identifier."

 A DOI is designed to never change.
 If you enter it ten years from now, it should take you to the exact same article.
 Some people think that most of the hard work of creating a References section will be unnecessary if DOIs really take off: the DOI will be all you need.
-(A DOI is similar to what we used to call a "permalink," but the DOI system has been very carefully built from the ground up to be comprehensive in a way that permalinks are not.)
+(A DOI is similar to what we used to call a "permalink," but the DOI system has been carefully built from the ground up to be comprehensive in a way that permalinks are not.)

 In APA format, you should always use the DOI instead of the URL if you can.

-#### An Article From An Online Periodical With A Doi
+#### An Article From An Online Periodical With A DOI

 List the DOI if one is provided.
 There is no need to include the URL if you have listed the DOI.